datascienceguide/datascienceguide.github.io/_posts/required_background/2016-12-28-opensource-tools-for-datascience.md

 ### How to install and getting started:

 You can download [R] from the [offical website](https://cran.r-project.org/) or follow the guide [here](http://a-little-book-of-r-for-bioinformatics.readthedocs.org/en/latest/src/installr.html).
-I also recommend installing and using [Rstudio](https://www.rstudio.com/products/rstudio/) and MATLAB like environment for R.
+I also recommend installing and using [Rstudio](https://www.rstudio.com/products/rstudio/) and MATLAB like environment for R.  You can also find my guide [here](http://datascienceguide.github.io/beginner-tutorial-how-to-get-started-with-data-science-using-servers/) to installing R and RStudio for Linux or a Linux server.

 With the stats club at uWaterloo, I presented a getting started with R tutorial which can found [here](http://rpubs.com/uwaterloodatateam/r-programming-101) and a reference guide [here](http://rpubs.com/uwaterloodatateam/r-programming-reference).
 There are also many other [data science tutorials](https://www.kaggle.com/wiki/Tutorials) you can find on the web.